 Instructions.
-Complete these problems by noon on Wednesday, August 25, 2010.
-Since we won't have class, you have the option of either emailing me an electronic version or printing it and delivering it to my mailbox in 225 Oxley Hall.
+Complete these problems by noon on Wednesday, March 14, 2012.
+Since we won't have class, you have the option of either emailing me an electronic version, uploading an electronic version to the Carmen dropbox, or printing it and delivering it to my mailbox in 225 Oxley Hall.
 As always, all submitted work must be your own.